IS-GEO/ISGEO-22/index.md

 A mini-hackthon will be hosted during the latter half of the workshop allowing geosciences, cognitive sciences, data science, and advanced intelligent systems to form mixed teams and then pitch, develop, and present results from adhoc project ideas created during this event.

-## Workshop Sessions and Topics will include:
+## Workshop Sessions and Topics include:
 * Learn how to bridge across disciplines for convergent research
 * Data science skills for spatiotemporal data modeling,
 * Best practices for cyberinfrastructure design